p4p1/xss_bomb/README.md

 ## Privacy and other things
-If you dont want someone seeing your requests and data do not use a public instance I host my personnal instance on leosmith.xyz and I decided to make it public for people to try out the app.
-If you dont trust me.
-Don't use my instance spin up yours and connect to it.
+If you dont want someone seeing your requests and data do not use a public instance I host my personnal instance on xss.leosmith.wtf it does not allow you to create accounts since I don't wan't to be seeing your bits on my db instance but you can publish your own instance publicly if you want and I'll add them to the public list if you message me.

 ## Screenshots